Kirsty Coventry's Success and Achievements in Timeline

 2005: 2005 World Championships in Montreal

-At the 2005 World Championships in Montreal, Canada, Kirsty Coventry won gold in the 100 m and 200 m backstroke and silver in the 200 m and the 400 m IM, improving on her 2004 Olympic medal count.
+At the 2005 World Championships in Montreal, Canada, Kirsty Coventry won gold in both the 100 m and 200 m backstroke and silver in the 200 m and the 400 m IM.
+She bettered her Olympic gold-winning 200 m backstroke time with a performance of 2:08.52.

-In 2005, Kirsty Coventry was the top individual scorer at the NCAA Championships, winning three individual titles.
-She also received awards such as SEC Swimmer of the Year and the Honda Sports Award.
+In 2005, Kirsty Coventry was the top individual scorer at the NCAA Championships, capturing three individual titles.
+She was named the College Swimming Coaches Association Swimmer of the Meet, Southeastern Conference (SEC) Swimmer of the Year, and the 2004–05 SEC Female Athlete of the Year.

 August 2008: 2008 Summer Olympics in Beijing

-At the 2008 Summer Olympics in Beijing, Kirsty Coventry won four medals: a gold and three silver, leading to recognition and rewards from Zimbabwean officials.
+During the 2008 Summer Olympics in Beijing, Kirsty Coventry won four medals: a gold and three silver.

-In 2008, Kirsty Coventry broke her first world record in the 200 m backstroke at the Missouri Grand Prix.
+In 2008, Kirsty Coventry broke her first world record in the 200 m backstroke at the Missouri Grand Prix, bettering the mark set by Krisztina Egerszegi in August 1991.
+Her new record was 2:06:39.
+Coventry also won the 100 m backstroke and the 200 m IM at the meet.

 2009: 2009 World Aquatics Championships

-In 2009, at the World Aquatics Championships in Rome, Italy, Kirsty Coventry won a gold and a silver medal.
-She won the 200 m backstroke world title with a world record time and came second in the 400 m individual medley.
+In 2009, at the World Aquatics Championships in Rome, Italy, Kirsty Coventry won a gold in the 200 m backstroke, setting a world record time, and a silver in the 400 m individual medley.
+She donated the US$100,000 she received from President Mugabe for her success at the Olympics to charity.

-2023: Inducted into the International Swimming Hall of Fame
+2023: Inducted into International Swimming Hall of Fame

 In 2023, Kirsty Coventry was inducted into the International Swimming Hall of Fame.